Skip to main content

 Reliable smoke detectors are one of the most important components of a good home security system.
 If you want to ensure your detectors are in working order, you need to know what they’re trying to tell you.

-Smart smoke detectors like Vivint's combination smoke and carbon monoxide detector are easy to maintain.
-They'll send you notifications any time they need maintenance or if there's an emergency in your home.
+Smart smoke detectors like the Vivint combination smoke and carbon monoxide detector are easy to maintain.
+They’ll send you notifications whenever there is an emergency so you can get yourself and your loved ones to safety.
+There’s a full suite of other smart home sensors from Vivint to keep your home protected.

-They can also be part of a wider smart security system.
-This lets you do things like program the smart locks in your home to unlock automatically when your smoke alarm is triggered so your family can get out.
+Smoke detectors can also be part of a wider smart security system.
+This system lets you do things like program the smart locks in your home to unlock automatically when your smoke alarm is triggered so your family can get out.

 Get a free quote today.